Family travel security plan is needed to safeguard young children.

 - What if their response instincts are wrong or their reactions inappropriate?

-- How can a child walk in an unfamiliar place not get tricked into a car and kidnapped?
+- How can a child walk in an unfamiliar place and not get tricked into a car and kidnapped?

 Family Travel Security – Hotels and Motels

 When traveling on business or pleasure with your family, it may become necessary to stay overnight in a hotel or motel.
 Your hotel room becomes your home for the night and is your sanctuary while you sleep.